-Founded in 2007 by José Neves and launched the following year, Farfetch is a global online destination for luxury fashion with gross merchandise value (GMV) reaching $3.2bn (£2.5bn) and more than 3 million active consumers in 2020.
+Founded in 2007 by José Neves and launched the following year, Farfetch is a global online destination for luxury fashion.
 Its businesses include:

 - Farfetch Platform Solutions (FPS) - A white-label offering for the luxury industry, FPS builds and operates ecommerce and technology solutions for luxury brands and retailers, using the proprietary Farfetch platform.
 FPS also offers ancillary services such as digital marketing, production and customer service.